tiepdotme/serenade-wind/_posts/2020-08-20-sailing-resume-sequel.md

  - sitting around in cafes drinking coffee and enjoying frozen Greek yogurt
  - early morning walk around the scenic Navpaktos marina
  - impromptu photoshoot in Corinth canal
+ - in the company of kitties throughout the islands of Greece

 {% assign pwimg="dhn-greece-congee" %}
 {% assign pwcaption="" %}